Candidate of Philosophy: University of Washington

-The University of Washington awards a certificate of Candidate in Philosophy (Ph.C.) to those admitted to candidacy for the Ph.D., alongside the Candidate in Education (Ed.C.) and Candidate in Musical Arts (C.M.A.) for those admitted to candidacy for the degrees of Doctor of Education (Ed.D.) and Doctor of Musical Arts (D.M.A.).
+The University of Washington awards a certificate of Candidate in Philosophy (PhC) to those admitted to candidacy for the PhD, alongside the Candidate in Education (EdC) and Candidate in Musical Arts (CMA) for those admitted to candidacy for the degrees of Doctor of Education (EdD) and Doctor of Musical Arts (DMA).
 These are designations for candidate status rather than degrees.

 Scandinavia

 Denmark

 The candidatus/candidata philosophiae degree (cand.phil.) was a master's-level first degree.
 It was awarded after four years' study and included a dissertation.
-As part of Bologna Process of degree reforms, it was abandoned in 1995/6.
+As part of the Bologna Process of degree reforms, it was abandoned in 1995/6.

 Sweden

 In Sweden, :sv:filosofie kandidat (fil.kand. or FK) is the title for the holder of a bachelor's degree (filosofie kandidatexamen).